-East of Voriza village, at the foot of Psiloritis, starts an arid canyon with holly trees that leads to the plateau of Nida Plateau and the cave Ideon Antron.
-The gorge is very steep at the beginning with small waterfalls coming from the brecciated steep limestone cliffs, but it soon sufficiently widens into a nice valley with Kermes Oaks and rich flora with many endemic plants of Crete like the Cretan Dittany or “erontas” (Origanum dictamnus), or the Rock Lettuce (Petromarula pinnata).
-Continuing up the valley an experienced traveler can reach the Nida plateau up on the mountains.
-Trekking in the gorge is not difficult, but it is very likely that you’ll struggle to find and follow the correct paths without the guidance of an experienced guide.
+East of the village Voriza, at the foot of the mount Psiloritis an arid canyon with holly trees is formed starting from the Nida Plateau and the cave Ideon Antron.
+Starting ascending from Vorizia, the gorge initially is very steep with small waterfalls formed in the limestone rock, but it soon widens into a nice valley with Kermes Oaks and rich flora with many endemic plants of Crete, such as the dittany or the rock lettuce (Petromarula pinnata).
+Continuing up the valley an experienced traveler can reach the Nida plateau.
+Trekking in the gorge is a bit strenuous and it is very likely that you’ll struggle to find and follow the correct paths without the guidance of an experienced guide.